The MMCP Team

 I have a deep appreciation for individuals who defy societal norms and embrace their unique creativity.
 My focus lies in working with underserved/underrepresented communities, particularly those navigating grief and loss, caregiving, overcoming addiction, and tackling body image issues.
 I strongly believe in accepting/meeting individuals where they are, and recognizing the value they bring.
 With a warm and empathetic approach, I encourage individuals to embrace their true selves and remove any masks or pretense.
 Personal development, manifestation, and gratitude are integral to my life.
 I firmly believe in dreaming big and daring to ask for what we truly desire.

-Jonathan Yoo, MFT Trainee
+Ashley Song, MFT Trainee

 Sigmund brings an eclectic background to his therapeutic practice, having worked in academia, hospitality, manual labor, and education.
 He’s currently earning his MA in Marriage and Family Therapy at Pacific Oaks College, which he will add to his existing MA in Philosophy.
 He believes strongly in therapy as an affirming, supportive space where clients feel safe to confront the whole array of the human condition.
 He explores with clients both the changes they desire in their lives as well as the strengths and joys they already have, and strives to help bring words to the stories that underlay them all.